9 Our Father who art in heaven, Hallowed be thy name.

-For yours is the kingdom and the power, and the glory, forever and ever.
+For the kingdom, the power, and the glory are Yours, forever and ever.
+Amen.

-The Lord’s Prayer is also commonly referred to as Our Father Prayer.
+The Lord’s Prayer is also commonly referred to as Our Father Prayer, Oratio Dominica or Pater Noster in Latin.
 This prayer was taught to us by Jesus Christ in Matthew 6:9-13 and Luke 11:2-4

 These two Gospels give us the two versions.
-The longer one is found in Matthew and the shorter one in Luke.
+The longer form within the Sermon on the Mount is found in Matthew and the shorter one in Luke.
 This, however, doesn’t mean that the message is different, the message is still the same in both Gospels.
 Both have the first three petitions addressing The Lord God and the last four petitions relating to our human needs.

 The Lord’s prayer is used by most Christian churches with few variations like the inclusion of the doxology, which is the last part of the prayer; “For yours is the Kingdom and the power, and the glory, forever and ever.
 Amen.”

 In the Catholic Church, the Lord’s Prayer is incorporated in almost all prayers and Novena’s because it is a very rich and wholesome prayer that captures all our daily needs and wishes.

 The two versions are as follows;

 According to the Gospel of Matthew 6:9-13 – New American Bible – (Revised Edition)